 Greg Fleming - (Deputy Chair) CEO of The Parenting Place

 Chris Clarke - (Executive Chair)

 Chris was formerly CEO of World Vision, as well as the Hawke's Bay District Health Board (2003-2009) and has had a broad career in the New Zealand health sector as well as experience in health management and public policy in New Zealand, the United Kingdom and with the World Health Organisation in Europe.

-Devagie Charles - Special Needs Itinerant Teacher, Ministry of Education (Secretary)
+Devagie Charles - Deputy Principal, Ministry of Education (Secretary)

 Noelene Raffills - retired Auckland City Councillor

 Noelene served on the Auckland City Council from 2000 -2013, including roles as Chair of the Law and Order Committee, Chair of the Art Gallery Board, Chair of the Hearings Committee and member of the Working Party on the Auckland Unitary Plan.
 She has also taught at primary and secondary levels.

 Cliffy Reddy - Co-Founder